I believe food is the ultimate key to health, and prevention is the best kind of medicine.

 Welcome!
 I’m so glad you’re here.
-I’m José, a photographer, food stylist, dessert chef, health enthusiast and creator of Swoon Food – a site dedicated to inspiring healthy eating and living.
+I’m José, the creator of Swoon Food – a site dedicated to inspiring healthy eating and living.

 After leaving my pastry chef role I realised I was a serious sugar addict.
 This was no doubt one of the main driving forces behind my love for all things sweet, as well as my bold career change.
-I knew it wasn’t healthy or sustainable long term, at least not without some serious consequences, which I was beginning to get an inkling of.
+I knew it wasn’t healthy or sustainable long term – at least not without some serious consequences of which I was beginning to get a taste.

-I decided it was time to get serious about my health so I put myself through a complete sugar detox.
-Almost immediately I saw my symptoms begin to diminish.
-Brain fog, dizziness, tingling in my fingers, migraines and digestive issues all started to clear up, and the positive changes continued to multiply the longer I went.
-All up I did 8 weeks completely sugar free, which meant no sugar, no carbs and no alcohol, and to be honest, I felt so amazing I didn’t want to stop!
-The only reason I did was because we went on our honeymoon and I couldn’t bare not to eat all the delicious Vietnamese food.
+I decided it was time to get serious about my health once and for all.
+So again with the guidance of my naturopath, I put myself through a complete sugar detox.
+Almost immediately I saw changes.
+Brain fog, dizziness, tingling in my fingers, migraines and digestive issues all started to clear up, and the positive changes continued to multiply the longer I continued.
+I went 8 weeks completely sugar free and during that time I ate no sugar, carbs or alcohol, and felt so amazing I didn’t want to stop!
+The only reason I did relax my sugar free diet was because we went on our honeymoon and I couldn’t bear to miss out on all the delicious Vietnamese food.

-I was so inspired by how a simple diet change can impact your health in such a positive way and I wanted to share this knowledge with anyone and everyone.
-I’ve gone on to research this premise in depth and the more I learn the more I’m inspired.
-If the idea of cutting sugar speaks to you, then you can read more about doing a sugar cleanse here.
+I was so inspired by how a simple diet change can impact your health in such a hugely positive way that I want to help share this message with as many people as I can.
+I’m continually researching this topic and the more I learn, the more I’m inspired.
+If the idea of cutting sugar speaks to you, you can read more about it and the concept of doing a sugar cleanse here.

 MY OTHER PASSIONS